hoangpq/fireworks-animation/README.md

 # Fireworks
-An fireworks animation written by Java
+An fireworks animation written in pure Java

 # Technical
   * Java